azist/azos/src/Azos.Sky/Identification/readme.md

 The methods that obtain new GDIDs by calling the aforementioned functions are more of a low-level way and should be rarely used, unless you are writing some system code.
-In business applications developers should instead generate unique IDs in a declarative fashion via metadata attributes (see `UniqueSequence1`):
+In business applications developers should instead generate unique IDs in a declarative fashion via metadata attributes (see `UniqueSequence`):

 ```CSharp
   ///<summary> Represents User root record data <summary>